 The term Fairtrade is used to describe the certification and labelling system governed by Fairtrade International.
 The Fairtrade system allows consumers to identify goods that have met internationally agreed Fairtrade Standards by looking for the FAIRTRADE Mark1.

 The term Fair Trade is used to refer to the Fair Trade movement as a whole and the organisations that abide to the high principles of Fair Trade.
-This includes both labelled and unlabelled goods, the work of Alternative Trade Organizations (such as Traidcraft), Fair Trade federations and other networks.
+This includes both labelled and unlabelled goods, the work of Alternative Trade Organizations, Fair Trade federations and other networks.
 It is also used sometimes as an alternative term to Trade Justice.

 The terms fair trade, fairtrade, Fair trade and FairTrade can mean whatever their users want them to mean, to imply that they are trading fairly, but not usually to any agreed internationally recognised standards.
 So always ask what they mean when you come across them.
 Likewise ethical.